stackotter/stackotter-website/articles/swift-bundler-v2.0.0-released.md

 The reason that I decided to completely rewrite Swift Bundler instead of just incremently improving it was that the original version was created in only 3 days (because of time constraints), and therefore the architecture, error handling and code quality was terrible (most of the 3 days was spent figuring out how to create app bundles and how to get Xcode to play nice).

+For those interested, here's [a link to the release notes on GitHub](https://github.com/stackotter/swift-bundler/releases/tag/v2.0.0).

 ## Overview

 - [Updating](#user-content-updating)